-At the conclusion of this lesson, I want my students to understand that God has entrusted to us good and adequate resources to use wisely to help ourselves and others.
-He wants us to use what He has entrusted to us carefully, not wastefully.
+At the conclusion of this lesson, I want my students to understand that God has entrusted to us resources to use wisely to help ourselves and others.
+He wants us to use what He has entrusted to us carefully, not to waste it.